2019 Autumn Tour of Japan - Classic Route

 Our guide will talk you through the rituals of the Japanese bath and explain why a visit to an onsen remains one of the nation’s most popular pastimes.

-We check-in to our Tokyo hotel and enjoy a dinner with the group.
+We check-in to our Tokyo hotel and enjoy the hotel and its surrounds before dinner with the group.

-Tokyo at this time of the year is at its most splendid.
+We spend time in Tokyo at the end of our tour because at this time of the year is at its most splendid.
 Our private minivan, takes us on a tour of Imperial Palace grounds.
 Lunch is at Meiji Jingu Gaien, the expansive outer precinct of Tokyo’s most important shrine, and blanketed in golden-yellow gingko leaves at this time of year.

 We also visit Rikugien (built in the early 1700s), viewed as one of Tokyo’s best gardens and an exemplary example of the stroll garden style.
 In late autumn, the maples transform the garden into vivid shades of red.